-Abstract.
-We use recently acquired geomagnetic archival data to extend our long-term reconstruction of the HMF strength.
-The 1835-2009 HMF series is based on an updated and substantiated IDV series from 1872-onwards and on Bartels' extension, by proxy, of his u-series from 1835-1871.
-The new IDV series, termed IDV09, has excellent agreement ( $R^2 = 0.98$ ; RMS = 0.3 nT) with the earlier IDV05 series, and also with the negative component of Love's extended (to 1905) $D{st}$ series (R = 0.91).
+[1] We use recently acquired geomagnetic archival data to extend our long-term reconstruction of the heliospheric magnetic field (HMF) strength.
+The 1835-2009 HMF series is based on an updated and substantiated InterDiurnal Variability (IDV) series from 1872 onwards and on Bartels' extension, by proxy, of his u-series from 1835 to 1871.
+The new IDV series, termed IDV09, has excellent agreement ($R^2 = 0.98$; RMS = 0.3 nT) with the earlier IDV05 series, and also with the negative component of Love's extended (to 1905) D{st} series ($R^2 = 0.91$).
 Of greatest importance to the community, in an area of research that has been contentious, comparison of the extended HMF series with other recent reconstructions of solar wind B for the last ~100 years yields a strong consensus between series based on geomagnetic data.
 Differences exist from ~1900-1910 but they are far smaller than the previous disagreement for this key interval of low solar wind B values which closely resembles current solar activity.
-Equally encouraging, a discrepancy with an HMF reconstruction based on Be data for the first half of the 20th century has largely been removed by a revised Be-based reconstruction published after we submitted this paper, although a remaining discrepancy for the years ~1885-1905 will need to be resolved.
+Equally encouraging, a discrepancy with an HMF reconstruction based on 10 Be data for the first half of the 20th century has largely been removed by a revised 10 Be-based reconstruction published after we submitted this paper, although a remaining discrepancy for the years ~1885-1905 will need to be resolved.